Archive

 On writing artisanal code

-Every artisan at a certain point in time just stops and starts thinking about the inner-workings of his craft.
-He ponders on the whole process from an Outside while trying to make connections between apparently dissimilar entities that his craft is made of.
-One might argue that this is a purely subjective endeavor: ...
+Every artisan at a certain point in time just stops and starts thinking about the inner workings of his craft.
+He ponders on the whole process from the outside while trying to make connections between apparently dissimilar entities that his craft is made of.
+One might argue that this is a purely subjective endeavor: well, …

 Buzzwords and manifestos